IMM9O/my-bookmark/MasterCSS.md

 Or how to master css using available free content.

-Learning css is easy at first place, but it become a a pain in a head when you want to master it not for lake of tutorials but for lake of path or fully curriculum to mastering it, here i am going to show you how to master css by following my comprehensive curriculum collecting it from many resources in the internet.
+Learning css is easy at first place, but it become a pain in a head when you want to master it not for lake of tutorials but for lake of path or fully curriculum to mastering it, here i am going to show you how to master css by following my comprehensive curriculum collecting it from many resources in the internet.

 ## What is CSS?

 Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
 CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.
 CSS is designed to enable the separation of presentation and content, including layout, colors, and fonts.
 This separation can improve content accessibility, provide more flexibility and control in the specification of presentation characteristics, enable multiple web pages to share formatting by specifying the relevant CSS in a separate .css file, and reduce complexity and repetition in the structural content.
 (Source: Wikipedia)

-## How this crrriculum work?
+## How this curriculum work?

 In each section you can find 📖 Contents and 📚 Resources, in contents i show to you what topics included in this section then in resources sections i list some of big and most comprehensive ( articles, videos or courcess ) resources covering this topic.
 But before you start you need to learn the basics of html & css then follow the Curriculum to master css.